 May this poem and blessing enlighten and inspire you as you venture into a new year.
 With wisdom and grace, Larry Robinson’s poem holds many contractions and heartaches of our world with wisdom and grace.

-At the end I offer you a guided year-end meditation from a recent live group session.
+At the end I offer you a guided year-end meditation from a recent live group session for you to gather your own year-end reflections.

 New Year’s Blessing